Fluorescent Lights 1

 Second stage: commitment

-A NIAS Staff Committee composed of members not otherwise involved in the selection procedure assess the applicants’ commitment—this being the core value of NIAS.
-They assess the candidates’ statements on interdisciplinary and community engagement, and propose up to 150 candidates for the reviewing phase by also taking into account the level of dedication and care transpiring from the application.
-Both the candidates proposed for reviewing and those not proposed are put before the Academic Advisory Board.
-The lists are mediated in a matrix produced by the Staff Committee, in which geographic distribution, disciplinary diversity and the different career stages of the cohort-in-the-making, are presented.
+A NIAS Staff Committee, composed of members not otherwise involved in the selection procedure, assesses the applicants’ commitment—NIAS’s core value.
+They review the candidates’ statements on interdisciplinary and community engagement and propose up to 150 candidates for the reviewing phase, taking into account the level of dedication and care evident in the applications.
+Candidates not proposed for review will be notified by email before 15 May.
+The lists are compiled into a matrix produced by the Staff Committee, which presents the geographic distribution, disciplinary diversity, and various career stages of the cohort-in-the-making.

 Third stage: peer review